 - Liaison: English, and Gender & Sexuality Studies Program

 Honors & Awards

 - 2014 Summer Research Fellowship, Rider University

-- Recipient of 2014 Ziegler-Gee Award, Gender & Sexuality Studies Program, Rider University
+- 2014 Ziegler-Gee Award, Gender & Sexuality Studies Program, Rider University

-- Recipient of 2012 Research Award, New Jersey Library Association, College & University Section (NJLA CUS)
+- 2012 Research Award, New Jersey Library Association, College & University Section (NJLA CUS)

 - 2012 Summer Research Fellowship, Rider University